Employers' Return to Work Obligations

 - Plan for your worker's return to work:

-- Assess and propose options for suitable or pre-injury employment
+- assess and propose options for suitable or pre-injury employment to your worker

 If a worker's injury arises during the course of labour hire employment, there are specific obligations for both labour hire agencies and host employers.

 - Compliance Code 4 of 4: Cooperating with labour hire employers about return to work

 When an employer's return to work obligations start

 Your return to work obligations start even before the claim has been accepted by your WorkSafe Agent (the Agent).
 Your return to work obligations commence on the first day you receive either:

 - Notification from your WorkSafe Agent that they have received either of these documents whichever is earlier.